 A rookie is someone new.
 If you are new to the concept of using the race as a teaching tool, you are a rookie Iditarod teacher.
 You’ve come to the right place!
 We’ve got ideas on how to get you started on making sure that using the race with students is engaging, interesting, and tied to the standards you teach.

 - The most important thing for you to know is that Iditarod is a theme or a vehicle of instruction (and let’s call that vehicle a dog sled!) for you to use with your students to engage your students in real time authentic learning.
+It is not a specific curriculum, but a tool for you to teach your curriculum in a unique way.

 - Iditarod in the classroom can be used with any grade level or can be integrated into almost every subject that is taught.